 Option 3: Include the following for a JOE customer with members that are public bodies (not cooperative or tribal utility Members).

-By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall enter «Customer Name»’s formula inputs and Slice Percentage, calculated pursuant to section 5.3 of this Agreement, into the table below.
+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall enter «Customer Name»’s formula inputs and Slice Percentage for the applicable Fiscal Year, calculated pursuant to section 5.3 of this Agreement, into the table below.
+BPA shall enter the formula inputs and Member Slice Percentage for each «Customer Name» Member for the applicable Fiscal Year into the tables below.

 Drafter’s Note: Enter values as a percentage rounded to the fifth digit, and as a decimal value rounded to the seventh digit.

 Drafter’s Note: Leave table blank at contract signing.

+1.1 «Customer Name»’s Slice Percentage